Everest Base Camp Helicopter Tour

 • Breakfast Stop: The helicopter lands at Everest View Hotel for breakfast.

-• Return Trip: After breakfast, the tour returns to Lukla for refueling and then heads back to Kathmandu.
+• Return Trip: After breakfast, the tour returns to Lukla for refueling and then to Kathmandu.

 Best Seasons for Everest Base Camp Helicopter with Landing Flight